Mountain Review: Sierra-at-Tahoe

 Ultimately, the resort stays resilient thanks to snowmaking across multiple mountain areas.
 Most snowmaking occurs early in the season to ensure a consistent open date, but in less-than-ideal years, it may continue throughout the winter.

 Getting around the resort isn’t bad for the most part, but it can be confusing or annoying at times.
-It’s not super clear how to get to the lower-elevation West Bowl area from the Easy Rider base lift.
-In addition, getting from the base of Grand View to other base area lifts or facilities requires a mild uphill traverse, so you’ll have to plan ahead if you want to leave that area and want to avoid catwalking.
-Finally, there’s a long traverse and some small uphill portions required to get out of the Huckleberry area.
+Getting from the base of Grand View to other base area lifts or facilities requires a mild uphill traverse, so you’ll have to plan ahead if you want to leave that area and want to avoid catwalking.
+In addition, there’s a long traverse and some small uphill portions required to get out of the Huckleberry area.
+At least the fire-torn footprint makes it easier to find the lower-elevation West Bowl area than in years’ past, with the path there from the Easy Rider base lift much more visibly evident than in previous years.

-Sierra doesn’t boast the striking terrain or breathtaking lake views that some other Lake Tahoe resorts have.
-But compared to these larger, somewhat commercialized resorts, the vibes at Sierra are almost refreshing.
-It’s very local here with little buildup, and the mountain feels naturally beautiful, especially when you’re in the distinctive trees.
+Sierra doesn’t boast the striking terrain or breathtaking lake views that some other Lake Tahoe resorts have, but compared to these larger, somewhat commercialized resorts, the vibes at Sierra are almost refreshing.
+It’s a very local resort with little buildup, and the mountain feels naturally beautiful, especially when you’re in the distinctive trees.

 Sierra tends to get crowded on weekends and holidays, but redundant lift logistics allow the resort to handle crowd flow well.
 Lines can build up on the Grandview and West Bowl Express lifts, but they’re each relieved by parallel fixed-grip lifts.
 Even the Easy Rider Express bunny hill lift is relieved by two double chairs servicing longer but similarly pitched terrain.
 If you’re really concerned about the wait and want to bypass lines altogether, you can throw down the extra money to buy a Fast Pass.